dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + “Hope is a waking dream.” ― Aristotle

++ "I know the craft don't know the art"

 + If you treat life like a race, you're just going to get to the finish line faster. - Sahil lavingia

 + Dont live for your obituary. - John Scalzi (Book with the same title)